w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

 * design user experiences that consider position and appearance for labels and instructions
-* define clear and consistent names for form controls and input fields across websites and applications
+* define clear and consistent names for form elements across websites and applications
 * define visual and non-visual instructions about which input fields are required
 * define clear visual and non-visual instructions about changes in context before the component that originates such changes
 * define overall visual and non-visual instructions about existing time limits in a form and about how to adjust them, extend them, and turn them off